MattKevan/uxlift/_topics/what-is-web-accessibility.md

 ---
 title: What Is Web Accessibility?
-intro: 'Who you need to consider when making your website accessible and what their unique requirements are. '
+description: 'Who you need to consider when making your website accessible and what their unique requirements are. '
 link: https://alistapart.com/article/wiwa/
 site: A List Apart